-Once Tor Browser is installed, you can now access those .onion websites.
+The Tor Browser is the most popular dark web browser.
+Once Tor Browser is installed, you can now access those .onion dark net websites.

 Obviously, finding these .onion websites is the first challenge, as they won’t show up in Google search results.
-A handful of search engines that do index .onion sites include Onion.city, Onion.to, and NotEvil.
+You can’t just Google “Silk Road” and hope to land on the dark web site.
+A handful of dark net search engines that do index .onion sites include Onion.city, Onion.to, and NotEvil.
 To search multiple marketplaces for specific products, particularly drugs and narcotics, there’s Grams.

-Reddit is also a valuable resource for finding the darknet or deep web site you’re looking for.
+Reddit is also a valuable resource for finding the dark net or deep web site you’re looking for.
 Try the /r/deepweb, /r/onions, and /r/Tor subreddits.
-Wiki directories like this one can also be useful to help narrow your search.
+Hidden wiki directories like this one can also be useful to help narrow your search.

-Again, we can’t emphasize enough that security and anonymity are paramount to those on darknet websites.
+Again, we can’t emphasize enough that security and anonymity are paramount to those on dark web sites.
 Your ISP and the government might not be able to view your activity when on the Tor Network, but they do know you are on the Tor Network, and that alone is enough to raise eyebrows.
-In fact, a recent judgment by the US Supreme Court denoted that simply using Tor was sufficient probable cause for the FBI to search and seize any computer around the world.
+In fact, a recent judgment by the US Supreme Court denoted that simply using Tor was sufficient probable cause for law enforcement to search and seize any computer around the world.